-No pupil will be refused admission on the basis of ethnicity or EAL.
-Pupils who have EAL will be admitted under the same criteria as any other pupil applying for an academy place.
+No pupil will be refused admission based on ethnicity or EAL.
+Pupils who have EAL willbe admitted under the same criteria as any other pupil applying for an academy place.
 Where parents do not speak English, we endeavour to provide oral and written information and help in their first language which will facilitate the admission process and provide key information about our academy.
 On admission, the pupil will have access to a welcome and induction programme, which recognises their linguistic needs and provides a safe and secure start to their learning.